-Forestlands are protected from development and fragmentation ~ Forestlands are protected from development and fragmentation ~ Private shoreline habitat and forested parcels totaling 327 acres will be permanently protected from development and fragmentation through conservation easements and fee title acquisitions.
-Protected riparian forest lands will maintain healthy habitat complexes for upland and aquatic species; forest cover will enhance water quality habitat for tullibee lakes.
-These lands will also protect fish habitat to ensure high quality fishing opportunities.
-Fee acquisitions will allow for greater public access and recreation.
-Lands acquired in fee will be conveyed to a governmental organization to be managed consistent with the agency's land management policies.
+Forestlands are protected from development and fragmentation ~ Private shoreline habitat and forested parcels totaling 276 acres will be permanently protected from development and fragmentation through conservation easements.
+Riparian forest lands under easement will maintain healthy habitat complexes for upland and aquatic species; forest cover will enhance water quality habitat for tullibee lakes.
+Conservation easement properties will protect fish habitat to ensure high quality fishing opportunities.
+Greater public access for wildlife and outdoors-related recreation will be attained through fee-title acquisition of properties to be conveyed to a governmental organization to be managed consistent with the agency's land management policies.